 Rescuing a PitLab

-Unethical breeding practices and poor treatment of the parent breeds, especially with the Pitbull parent, may not produce the desirable traits you are hoping for in your new Pitbull Lab Mix Puppy.
+Unethical breeding practices and poor treatment of the parent breeds, especially with the Pitbull parent, will not produce the traits you want in your new Pitbull Lab Mix Puppy.

 Labrador Pitbull Mix Breeders